PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   def

 Expression
-  A series of operators and names the produce a value, or may designate objects or functions.
+  A series of operators and names the produce a value or may designate objects or functions.
 Simplest example would be an arithmetic statement.

 Expression Statement
   An expression followed by a semicolon.